Master Interior Architecture

 Your graduation project consists of two connected layers: the thesis and the anatomical model.
 The thesis should form the foundation of your project, based of language and theoretical research in historical, philosophical, cultural and socio-political sense.
 The anatomical model is the concrete implementation of your intention and includes all spatial elements.

-You are admissible if you are a graduate with a Bachelor’s degree in Architectural Design, or another Bachelor’s programme, if you have the desired intake competencies.
+You are admissible if you are a graduate with a Bachelor’s degree in architectural/interior design or another Bachelor’s programme in the field of architecture.
+In addition to this you need to have the desired intake competencies.

-As soon as we received your application form we will invite you for the admission procedure, which consists of the following steps:
+As soon as we receive your application form we will invite you for the admission procedure, which consists of the following steps:

 - A preselection based on your letter of motivation, diploma and digital portfolio.